wegue-oss/wegue/docs/language-packs.md

 # Language packs

 Wegue comes with multi language support via the [Vue I18n is internationalization plugin](https://vue-i18n.intlify.dev/).
 Locale specific messages are organized in language files, which are modelled as JSON documents.
-An example can be found in the `app-starter\locale` folder.
+An example can be found in the `app-starter/locales` folder.
 After initializing the application, a template for language customization can be found in the `app/locales` folder.

 This document lists the most frequently customized messages, for a comprehensive lists of all available definitions please have a look at the language packs of the Wegue core in the `src/locales` folder.
-In general any message defined by the Wegue core application can be overridden from the application by declaring the same key path in your language packs in the `app/locales` folder.
+In general any message defined by the Wegue core can be overridden by an application.
+This can be accomplished by declaring the same key path in your language packs as done by the core in the `app/locales` folder.

 For general information on message formatting syntax please refer to the [documentation of Vue I18n](https://vue-i18n.intlify.dev/guide/essentials/syntax).